Cruz Roja

 How do I get involved?

-We meet 1-3 hours every week.
+Volunteer Commitment: We meet for 1-3 hours every week.
 We aim to teach two classes a month in the community.
 The week before each class there will be a training to prep the volunteers on what to teach.
 Watch for emails and Facebook updates for information about training meetings.
+Community classes will be held on the off-weeks at churches or community centers in Utah County.
+Volunteers usually carpool to the site together.

 My favorite activity last semester was when we taught a Spanish ward CPR.
 We had a lot of volunteers and ward members show up.
 We had good questions and discussions.
 Everyone was friendly and happy to be learning a life-saving skill.
 We also let each person practice CPR on dummies that we brought.
 After the class, a young man came up to me and another student and asked some health questions.
 We were able to answer his question and connect him with resources that could help.
 I love the Cruz Roja because it brings important information to people who may not receive it otherwise.
 I love serving the Latinx population and connecting with my community and my peers.